INTERCEPT Blood System for RBCs Study in Regions at Potential Risk for Zika Virus Transfusion-Transmitted Infections (RedeS)

 Patients who consent to the study will be assigned a study ID number and undergo screening.
 Screening data collection and procedures will include:

-For SCD patients on a regular RCE program, if available in the medical record, the pre- and post- RCE total Hemoglobin, HbA, HbS and HgF concentrations should be recorded for up to 6 months prior to the first study transfusion.
+For SCD patients on a regular RCE program, if available in the medical record, the pre- and post- RCE total Hemoglobin, HbA, HbS and HbF concentrations should be recorded for up to 6 months prior to the first study transfusion.

 Randomization and Blinding

-Randomization will be at a 1:1 ratio of Test: Control to receive either Test or Control RBCs and stratified by site, baseline bleeding status [indication for RBC transfusion due to active bleeding (WHO Grade 3 or 4, APPENDIX 5) or for anemia without active bleeding], and participation of the optional extension period (yes/no).
+Randomization will be at a 1:1 ratio of Test: Control and stratified by site, baseline bleeding status [indication for RBC transfusion due to active bleeding or for anemia without active bleeding], patients' participation in the optional extension period (yes/no) and patients' need for RCE.
 Anticipated surgical bleeding and planned blood loss/replacement through RCE at baseline should be included as active bleeding (Grade ≥3) by definition.
 Randomized patients who do not receive any study RBC transfusions through 28 days after randomization will be withdrawn from the study and replaced.
 Additional data will not be collected for these patients.
 These subjects may be reassessed for eligibility and re-enrollment after withdrawal.

 At the end of screening, the patient's eligibility status will be entered into the electronic data capture system (EDC).
 If eligible, the patient will be randomized.
 Only appropriate blood bank staff will be able to access the treatment arm assignment.
 Study RBC unit labels will be indistinguishable for Test and Control products.
 Medical staff, and others caring for participating patients, as well as the sponsor (and delegates) will be blinded to treatment assignment.
 Unblinded delegates will monitor the production of the RBC components at designated blood centers.